technoo0/dummy-products-api/README.md

-# This fork is confegerd to run localy beacause the original api is down (there is no response for the api key email)
+# This fork is configured to run localy beacause the original api is down (there is no response for the api key email)
 ## i removed the api key and limit and added function for product generation to the database
 ## to run localy